cathywu/TimeTracker/README.md

 TimeTracker
 =================
-A simple script to keep track of computer usage (for Ubuntu only).
+A simple script to keep track of computer usage.
 It logs locally the active window title for every second of computer use.

 SUPPORTED PLATFORMS
 -----------------